TallKite/linnstrument-firmware/README.md

 # Support
 For support with the official firmware, email Roger at support@rogerlinndesign.com.
-For support for this fork, open a new github issue, or inquire at the unofficial Linnstrument discord at https://discord.com/channels/1094879990367133706/1094890657170063400.
+For support for this fork, inquire at the unofficial Linnstrument discord at https://discord.com/channels/1094879990367133706/1094890657170063400.
 Please do NOT inquire at the official KVR forum.

+Many heartfelt thanks to Roger Linn for making the Linnstrument firmware open source!!!